|

 Includes views of building structures in the Lubbock Independent School

-Lubbock, Texas, Tornado
+Lubbock, Texas: Tornado

 32 color prints

-Consists of photographs of the 1970 tornado in Lubbock, Texas, and bulks
+Consists of photographs of the 1970 tornado in Lubbock, Texas, and bulks with

-with photographs of damage to the Great Plains Life Insurance Building, the tallest
+photographs of damage to the Great Plains Life Insurance Building, the tallest

 building in Lubbock (1970).

-On the evening of May 11, 1970, a tornado with winds of up to 200 miles per hour touched
+On the evening of May 11, 1970, a tornado with winds of up to 200 miles per hour

+five square miles.
 Damage estimates exceeded 200 million dollars.
-The tornado caused twenty six deaths and
+The tornado

-over 2,000 injuries.
-Thousands of family units and at least 250 businesses were heavily
+caused twenty six deaths and over 2,000 injuries.
+Thousands of family units and

-damaged or destroyed in Lubbock's worst disaster.
+at least 250 businesses were heavily damaged or destroyed in Lubbock's worst

-Lubbock, TX: Tornado
+Lubbock, Texas: Tornado

 Photograph Collection, 1970